 Castro, a Hanford native raised by his single mother and who wrote for his school paper and played in the varsity tennis team at Hanford High School (its mascot is the bullpup), was appointed by the CSU Board of Trustees Wednesday to succeed incumbent John Welty, 68, as Fresno State’s eighth president in its 102-year history.

-Castro is also making history: the 46-year-old, UC San Fransisco’s vice chancellor of student academic affairs who was the first of his family to graduate from college, is the school’s first Latino president.
+Castro is also making history: the 46-year-old, UC San Fransisco’s vice chancellor of student academic affairs who was the first in his family to graduate from college, is the school’s first Latino president.

 “I am deeply, honored, humbled and blessed by the confidence shown in me as I become the eighth president of Fresno State,” Castro said.

 Castro will start his new position on Aug.
 1.

 Castro received his bachelor’s degree in political science and a master’s degree in public policy from UC Berkeley and earned his doctorate in higher education policy and leadership at Stanford.

 He served on as vice provost at UCSF from 2008-10 and associate vice chancellor for student academic affairs from 2006-08.
 He has held leadership positions within the UC system at the Berkeley, Davis, Merced (where he was part of the leading effort to establishing the institution) and Santa Barbara campuses in his 23-year career.